yangxiao2/ICPR_JNU_MMD/README.md

 # Dataset

 In this track, we provide a dataset named **ICPR_JNU MDetection-v1**, which comprises 5,000 multi-modal image pairs (4000 for training and 1000 for testing) across 13 classes.
 Details are as follows in this repo.
-To participate in this track, please submit your requirements by choosing "_Challenge Track 2: Multi-modal Detection_" in this [Online Form](https://docs.google.com/forms/d/e/1FAIpQLSeJGZTYW-JS0-IJKnWgYGnE0EgdXnoL7Yi0xc-F9Z6XU1X4Zg/viewform) and filling out orther options.
+To participate in this track, please submit your requirements by choosing "_Challenge Track 2: Multi-modal Detection_" in this [Online Form](https://docs.google.com/forms/d/e/1FAIpQLSeJGZTYW-JS0-IJKnWgYGnE0EgdXnoL7Yi0xc-F9Z6XU1X4Zg/viewform) and filling out other options.